msarahan/msarahan.github.io/_posts/2007-07-22-thar-be-a-new-blog.markdown

 tags: []
 comments: []
 ---
-<p>Yarrr!Â  Watch out ye scurvy dogs!Â  This and flickr be the new homes of the 1337 pirate known as t3h.</p>
+<p>Yarrr!
+Watch out ye scurvy dogs!
+This and flickr be the new homes of the 1337 pirate known as t3h.</p>